Bacagine/Bacagine/README.md

 # Bacagine

-I'm a 6th semester student studying Systems Analysis and Development at FATEC.
+I'm a technologist in Systems Analysis and Development at FATEC Carapicuíba.

 C/C++ Developer.